biovis-report/biovis-reportr/inst/doc/ChoppyReportR.md

 ### Continuous Color Palettes

-We will use a correlation matrix visualization (a special type of heatmap) to demonstrate the continuous color palettes in `ChoppyReportR` color module.
+We will use a correlation matrix visualization (a special type of heatmap) to demonstrate the continuous color palettes in `BioVisReportR` color module.

 ```r